In an interview with Austin Comerton of Irish Radio Canada, Majella McAllister outlines the project:

 Johnny Carr’s Playground, Library Road, Dún Laoghaire, 11am to 4pm

-Have a listen above 👆
+Have a listen below👇

 Past, Present and Potential at the Museum of Childhood Ireland / Músaem Óige na hÉireann

-Hello.
-My name is Lorraine McEvoy and In this episode, I speak to Majella McAllister (founder, head of Youth Voices Team) and Professor Mary O’Dowd (head of History Team) about the Museum of Childhood Ireland, “Ireland’s first Island-wide / diaspora / global, social history Museum of Childhood.”
+“Hello.
+My name is Lorraine McEvoy and In this episode, I speak to Majella McAllister (founder, head of Youth Voices Team) and Professor Mary O’Dowd (head of History Team) about the Museum of Childhood Ireland, “Ireland’s first Island-wide / diaspora / global, Museum of Childhood.”
 The ultimate aim of the voluntary group behind the Museum is to establish a physical, interactive and community driven museum, which seeks to be research based, critically engaged and more than simply a repository of nostalgia.
 They aim to provide both a museum and a platform; connecting the history of childhood with the experiences of children today.
 As they pursue the establishment of a physical museum, the team have worked on numerous traveling exhibits, community initiatives and projects such as the “Children’s Voices Project 2020/21: Together, Le Chéile” which sought to provide an outlet for children, in addition to creating an archive of children’s responses to the COVID-19 pandemic.
 In this episode, we talk about topics ranging from the origins of the Museum, to the range of its voluntary teams and initiatives, definitions of Irish childhood and how we can respectfully include the full range of childhood experiences.
-The Museum has a very active social media presence and you can find them on Facebook, Instagram, LinkedIn and Twitter (@museumofci).
+The Museum has a very active social media presence and you can find them on Facebook, Instagram, LinkedIn and X (@museumofci).”

 About the Museum: In their Own Words

 “Over the last three decades, the varied history of children and childhood in Ireland has come to the fore of our collective cultural consciousness in ways that are too frequently dark and deeply disturbing.
 We are in many important ways still coming to terms with the legacy of the outdated belief that “children should be seen and not heard.”
 At the Museum of Childhood Ireland, we believe that all children should be seen and heard.
-Our primary objective in establishing the MoCI is so that the museum can lead in creating a new vision for the way in which children are cherished and respected in Irish society.
+Our primary objective in establishing the MoCI was so that the museum can lead in creating a new vision for the way in which children are cherished and respected in Irish society.
 Within the museum, children themselves are central to driving change.

-MoCI is breaking new ground by reimagining what a ‘Museum of Childhood’ actually is.
-At present, there are museums of childhood which focus on toys and nostalgia; there are also children’s museums that offer various activities based on educational and scientific principles, and there are social history museums that address some aspects of childhood from a historical perspective.
-The MoCI adopts elements of all these, and a wide-angle approach to childhood that is both islandwide and international in scope.
-Because there is no singular narrative that captures childhood experiences in Ireland, we present an inclusive and holistic view of historical and contemporary childhood to inspire critical reflection and stimulate important and timely conversations about childhood in all its complex forms.”
+MoCI is breaking new ground by reimagining what exactly a ‘Museum of Childhood’ is.
+At present, there are museums of childhood in the world which focus on toys and nostalgia; there are also children’s museums that offer various activities based on play, educational and scientific principles, and there are social history museums that address some aspects of childhood from the historical perspective.
+The MoCI adopts elements of all these, and starts with the child, with a wide-angle approach to the subject of childhood that is both islandwide and international in scope.
+The range is from evidence of the child in archeology, up to contemporary childhood, with children helping to shape and drive the museum.

 Recent Work at the Museum of Childhood Ireland

-Dr Matthew Fogarty of the Education Team organised a panel on “Writing Irish Institutions” with Jacinta Daly, Melatu Uche Okorie, and Emilie Pine.
+- Dr Matthew Fogarty of the Education Team organised a panel on “Writing Irish Institutions” with Jacinta Daly, Melatu Uche Okorie, and Emilie Pine.
 You can watch it here

-The History Team’s Award Winning Heritage Week videos on Irish childhood from medieval times to the eighteenth century are available to watch here
+- The History Team’s Award Winning Heritage Week videos on Irish childhood from medieval times to the eighteenth century are available to watch here

-RTE’s report on the death of Ann Lovett and her son in Longford is here (please be aware that this story may be distressing to some):
+- RTE’s report on the death of Ann Lovett and her son in Longford is here (please be aware that this story may be distressing to some):

-You can read James Kelly’s article, “Chimney Sweeps, Climbing Boys and Child Employment in Ireland, 1775–1875” Irish Economic and Social History (2020), which is available in open access here
+- You can read James Kelly’s article, “Chimney Sweeps, Climbing Boys and Child Employment in Ireland, 1775–1875” Irish Economic and Social History (2020), which is available in open access here